Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-15-ediscovery.md

     ![](../media/lab15-image6.png)

 1. On **You successfully updated the role group** page, select **Done**.

-1. Close all the tabs except the **admin.microsoft.com** and then **sign out** from the admin center page and **sign-in** back again to reflect the permissions added for users faster.
+1. Close all the tabs except the **admin.microsoft.com** and then **sign out** from the admin center page and **sign in** back again to reflect the permissions added for users faster.

 ## Task 2: Create a case to start using Core eDiscovery

-In this task you, as an eDiscovery Administrator (ODL admin is an eDiscovery administrator), will create a case to start using Core eDiscovery.
+In this task, you as an eDiscovery Administrator (ODL admin is an eDiscovery administrator), will create a case to start using Core eDiscovery.

 1. Open the Microsoft 365 admin center tab on your browser.